Saturday, August 24, 2024

 But as I have said in many previous posts, this philosophy will only work in the short run.
 Living in the past, expecting the future will mirror one's rose colored memories of those days, will not work as the voters born in the 40's, 50's, 60's and 70's are replaced by those voters and future leaders born in the last twenty years of the 20th century and the first 10 years of this century.

 Of course, I have no doubt that should Harris win, the ex-president will not accept the results.
-Sometimes I wonder what will be worse, another four years of Trump saying he is the greatest president ever, that everything does is better than anyone who came before him, and that all our problems have now been solved by his genius, or another four years of him travelling around the country claiming the election was stolen, again.
+Sometimes I wonder what will be worse, another four years of Trump saying he is the greatest president ever, that everything he does is better than anyone who came before him, and that all our problems have now been solved by his genius, or another four years of him travelling around the country claiming the election was stolen, again.

 Talk about choosing the lesser of two evils!!